ORDER YOUR BIRTH CERTIFICATE ONLINE

 Looking at the statistics for each month in 2020, the birth rate started off lower, although fell even more dramatically as the year went on and the pandemic took hold.

-August and December were the lowest months on record last year, with drops of 7% and 8% respectively.
+August and December were the lowest months on record in 2020, with drops of 7% and 8% respectively.

 Live births dropped among all racial groups in the United States during 2020.

 However, the most dramatic fall affected non-Hispanic Asians, with nearly double the decline in birth rates compared to other demographics.
 In this group, it fell by 9%.